canonical/ubuntu-security-documentation/docs/security-features/privilege-restriction/cgroups.rst

 ..
 NOTE:: While ``sudo`` isn't necessary when modifying user services, it is required for ``set-property`` to work for other services.
    For a complete list of directives and their detailed explanations, refer to the Ubuntu `systemd.resource-control(5) <https://manpages.ubuntu.com/manpages/bionic/man5/systemd.resource-control.5.html>`_ manual page.

-Running Ad-Hoc Processes in Cgroups
+Running Ad-Hoc Processes in cgroups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Beyond managing long-running services, users can use systemd wrappers to run any command